MartinMangler/martinmangler.github.io/_pages/shapecalc.md

 Before the release of **ShapeCalc**, the most widely used tool for estimating **3D crystal shapes from 2D thin section data** was **CSDslice** (Morgan & Jerram, 2006).
 Like ShapeCalc, CSDslice estimates 3D crystal shapes by comparing natural 2D width–length measurements with synthetic 2D distributions derived from 3D model shapes.
 However, **ShapeCalc provides significantly more accurate and geologically meaningful results** — particularly for samples containing **multiple crystal populations** with varying shapes and sizes, as is common in igneous rocks ([Mangler et al., 2022](https://link.springer.com/article/10.1007/s00410-022-01922-9)).

 In a direct comparison of synthetic 2D width–length distributions, **CSDslice produces non-unique outputs for prismatic model shapes** (e.g., short:intermediate dimension aspect ratio = 1:1).
-For example, CSDslice cannot reliably distinguish between a **single population of elongate crystals** and a **mixture of three populations with different shapes**.
+As a result, CSDslice cannot reliably distinguish between a **single population of elongate crystals** and a **mixture of three populations with different shapes**.
 This can lead to erroneous results — such as returning a dominant prismatic shape even when the real sample contains more complex or varied textures (see Panel d in the figure below).

-![Comparison of model outputs from CSDslice and ShapeCalc for various 3D shapes](/assets/images/ShapeCalc_v_CSDslice.jpg)

-*Fig: (a–c) Comparison of model 2D width/length distributions from CSDslice (dotted) and ShapeCalc (solid).
+![Comparison of model outputs from CSDslice and ShapeCalc for various 3D shapes](/assets/images/ShapeCalc_v_CSDslice.jpg) *Fig: (a–c) Comparison of model 2D width/length distributions from CSDslice (dotted) and ShapeCalc (solid).
 Each is based on 10,000 (CSDslice) or 20,000 (ShapeCalc) random sections. (a) 1:2:4, (b) 1:10:10, (c) 1:1:10.
-Note significant mismatch for 1:1:10 model shape. (d) Mixing three CSDslice populations yields similar output to the 1:1:10 model, illustrating non-uniqueness and potential misinterpretation.*
+Note the lack of a clear mode for the CSDslide distirbution, rendering it non-unique, as shown in (d) Mixing three CSDslice populations yields similar output to the 1:1:10 model, illustrating non-uniqueness and potential misinterpretation.*

 For detailed documentation, example datasets, and installation instructions, visit the [ShapeCalc GitHub repository](https://github.com/MartinMangler/shapecalc).